bmc0/shiv/README.md

 Variables and settings can be expanded within the `start_gcode`, `end_gcode`, `cool_on_gcode`, `cool_off_gcode`, and `at_layer` settings by enclosing the variable/setting name in curly braces: `{name}`.
-If the variable/setting does not exist, it will expand to an empty string.
+Alternates can be specified by separating multiple names with colons: `{var1:var2:var3}`.
+If a variable/setting does not exist, the next alternate will be tried.
+If none of the alternates exist, it will expand to an empty string and warning will be printed.

 #### Configuration files: